 In a town like Aberystwyth, folk are unusually patient and obliging on the whole.
 12.30 pm.
 A eye-ear type research committee meeting over a vegan meal at Tree House with Dr Roberts (my accomplice in noisy activities).
 (I’m neither a Vegan nor a Vulcan, nor any other off-world type.
 But I do like the food.)
 Plans are afoot.
 It’s all very strange.
 Mum’s the word.
 Watch this space.
 ‘The Noises of Art‘ conference may be about to see its first offspring (possibly).

 2.00 pm.
 One Visiting Day student at the School to process, before a return to home base to pick up the threads of my lunchtime discussion and emails about other research initiatives underway.
 Then, back to the final question on the ACW Report form.
 An easier one.
 Nevertheless, one goes the second mile.
 3.30 pm.
 Q: Could I work on a sound processing project for over 20 hours without sleep?
 (I’ll only be able to provide an answer if the National Library of Wales permits me to work there overnight.)
 My DJ two-channel, stereo mixer has arrived.
 Let the cross-fade begin!:

 6.20 pm.
-Practice session 1: note bending, runs up and down the fretboard, and explorations of the bit crusher effector.
+Practise session 1: note bending, runs up and down the fretboard, and explorations of the bit-crusher effector.
 7.30 pm.
 Forward with the ACW report and to the conclusion of the final question.
 9.45 pm.
-Practice session 2: effecting modifications to Pedalboard 1.
+Practise session 2: effecting modifications to Pedalboard I.